AVerImaTeC Shared Task

 The data are distributed in the .JSON format with one example per line (see http://jsonlines.org for more details).

-• claim_id: The ID of the sample.
+• id: The index of the image-text claim.

 The example of the submission can be found here.
 To submit your prediction to our Huggingface competition page, you prediction MUST be a .CSV file named as submission.csv due to Hugging Face specifications.
-The conversion file (.json to .csv) can be found here, and you can find more details on the submission page itself.

 System Description Paper